luizperes/studium/README.md

 ## Contributing

-If you wish to help with the development of this software, please check the [CONTRIBUTING](CONTRIBUTING.md) file for coding and commit guidelines.
+If you wish to help with the development of this software, please check the [CONTRIBUTING](CONTRIBUTING.md) file for coding and committing guidelines.

 You can also refer to the [ongoing projects page](https://github.com/luksamuk/studium/projects) of this repository, so you can more